jemmy512/book-notes/Arch/grokking-the-object-oriented-design.md

 **Inheritance**: Inheritance is the mechanism of creating new classes from existing ones.

-**Polymorphism**: Polymorphism (from Greek, meaning “many forms”) is the ability of an object to take different forms and thus, depending upon the context, to respond to the same message in different ways.
+**Polymorphism**: Polymorphism (from Greek, meaning "many forms") is the ability of an object to take different forms and thus, depending upon the context, to respond to the same message in different ways.
 Take the example of a chess game; a chess piece can take many forms, like bishop, castle, or knight and all these pieces will respond differently to the ‘move’ message.

 ## OO Analysis and Design
 OO Analysis and Design is a structured method for analyzing and designing a system by applying object-oriented concepts.
 This design process consists of an investigation into the objects constituting the system.
 It starts by first identifying the objects of the system and then figuring out the interactions between various objects.